|

 thereabouts.
 This is what makes adjusting to hearing aids so difficult.

-that they are neurological (cochlea to brain) not peripheral (outer ear and
+that these conditions are neurological (cochlea to brain) not peripheral (outer ear and

 The causes of